What is the EIS?

 Unlike VCTs, EIS investments are not traded on the stock market.
 Typically, you invest through a specialist broker, such as Wealth Club.

 EIS offers are often available all year round, but each offer is only open for a specified period.
 However, if the fundraising target is met before the official deadline, as is often the case with the most popular EIS, the offer closes.
-There are many EIS – individual companies and portfolios.
+There are many EIS offers to choose from – both individual companies and EIS funds.

 How can I sell my EIS investment?